eth-sri/eran/README.md

 ```
 python3 . --netname ../data/acasxu/nets/ACASXU_run2a_3_3_batch_2000.onnx --dataset acasxu --domain deepzono  --specnumber 9
 ```
-will run ERAN for analyzing property 9 of ACASXu benchmarks.
+will run DeepZ for analyzing property 9 of ACASXu benchmarks.
 The ACASXU networks are in data/acasxu/nets directory and the one chosen for a given property is defined in the Reluplex paper.

 Geometric analysis